MattSurabian/mattsurabian.github.io/index.md

 {% include JB/setup %}

 ## About
-I'm a web developer living in Massachusetts and working remotely on a global development team for [Ceros](http://www.ceros.com), a powerful, collaborative, real time, cloud based publish everywhere solution for interactive content experiences.
+I'm an open web engineer living in Massachusetts and working for [Bocoup](http://bocoup.com), a technology company that helps move the web forward by contributing to open source technologies, training the community, and consulting.

-I'm interested in clean code, security, and collaborative realtime technologies.
+I'm interested in clean code, security, and a successful, healthy deployment process.
 I believe truly great ideas require an amazing team and a strong DevOps foundation.
 I usually write about web technologies, and am passionate about my craft.

 ## Latest Post